shipgirlproject/Shoukaku/README.md

 // Now I will show you how to make a simple handler that plays a link on your chnanel.
 Async Await style client.on('message', async (msg) => {
-  if (msg.author.bot || !msg.guild) return
+  if (msg.author.bot || !msg.guild) return;
   if (msg.content.startsWith('$play')) {

     // Check if there is already a link on your guild. if (Carrier.getLink(msg.guild.id)) return;

     const args = msg.content.split(' ');
     if (!args[1]) return;

-    // Getting the recommended node, the ez way. const node = Carrier.getNode();
+    // Getting a node where we can peform our queries and connections. const node = Carrier.getNode();

-    // Getting the track data
-    let data = await node.rest.resolve(args[1]);
+    // Fetching the Lavalink Track Data from the node we got. let data = await node.rest.resolve(args[1]);

-    if (!data) return;
+    // If there is no data lets just return if (!data) return;

     if (Array.isArray(data)) data = data[0];

-    // Joining the Voice Channel to obtain a link class for the guild. const link = await node.joinVoiceChannel({
+    // Joining to a voice channel that returns the LINK property that we need. const link = await node.joinVoiceChannel({
       guildID: msg.guild.id,
       voiceChannelID: msg.member.voice.channelID
     });

-    // Attach the listeners.
-More would be added probably link.player.on('end', (reason) => {
+    // link.player is our player class for that link, thats what we can use to play music link.player.on('end', (reason) => {
       console.log(reason);

-      link.disconnect();
-    })
+      // Disconnect the link and clean everyting up link.disconnect();
+    });
     link.player.on('exception', console.error);
     link.player.on('stuck', (reason) => {
       console.warn(reason);

-      link.player.stopTrack().catch(console.error);
+      // In stuck event, end will not fire automatically, either we just disconnect or play another song link.disconnect();
     });
     link.player.on('voiceClose', (reason) => {
       console.log(reason);

-      link.disconnect();
+      // There is no more reason for us to do anything so lets just clean up in voiceClose event link.disconnect();
     });

-    // Do the play thingy
-    await link.player.playTrack(data.track);
+    // Play the lavalink track we got await link.player.playTrack(data.track);
     await msg.channel.send("Now Playing: " + data.info.title);
   }